njncalub/jp-notes/README.md

 | 24 | I've never traveled abroad before.
 | 25 | Give it to him when he's come down.
 | 26 | If you're ever in Japan again please stop by.

-## Contributing

-We need your help.
-Please feel free to submit pull requests if you find any errors.
-Thank you!